tizzo/Drupal.org-Git-Daemons/README.md

 # Drupal.org Git Daemons

-This project is a proof of concept and intellectual excercise to demonstrate the use of SSH daemons and beanstalkd to maintain git reposiotries mapped to project module projects.
+This project is a proof of concept and intellectual excercise to demonstrate the use of SSH daemons and beanstalkd to maintain git repositories mapped to project module projects.

-## BeanstalkD Reposiotry Manager
+## BeanstalkD Repository Manager

 ### Requirements:
 - [Beanstalkd](http://kr.github.com/beanstalkd/)